lanmonster/SleepTrainer/README.md

 6. When 10 minutes is up, go in and do the same thing as before
 7. Check in after every 10-15 minutes. keep in mind, the more you often you check, the longer baby will cry

+## Info

+If baby wakes up in the middle of the night, do whatever you need to to get them back to sleep.
+In less than a week, most infants will fall asleep shortly with minimal crying.
+With consistency, and enough daytime sleep, they will usually sleep through the night after being trained at bedtime.
+If baby continues to wake during the night after being trained to fall asleep at bedtime, start training for the first wake during the night.

+If sleep training does not work after being consistend for more than a week, it could suggest that there is a more complicated issue going on.
+Call your pediatrician if there is anything you are concerned about.